corneil/reactive-spring-5/README.md

 ### Scripts

-The `scrtips` folder contains scripts that use `curl` to perform measurements of the rest calls.
+The `scripts` folder contains scripts that use `curl` to perform measurements of the rest calls.